WebDevelopUa/CreateFileHandle/README.md

 -----------------------------------------------------------------------------------------------------
 #### Console application, C ++

-*Source.cpp*: Specifies the entry point for the console application.
+*main.cpp*: Specifies the entry point for the console application.

 The application creates a text file *Hello.txt*, using the function **CreateFile()**